openwallet-foundation-labs/sd-jwt-js/examples/README.md

 pnpm run {example_file_name}

 #example
-pnpm run complex
+pnpm run all
 ```

 ### Example lists

-- complex : Example of issue, present and verify the complex data.
+- all : Example of issue, present and verify the comprehensive data.
 - issue: Example of issue sd-jwt
 - present: Example of present sd-jwt
 - verify: Example of verify sd-jwt